-In the previous app update for Android (version 2.2) and Windows Phone (version 2.0) we added support for multiple control units.
+In the previous app update for Android (version 2.2) we added support for multiple control units.
 The most common and usually the only control unit is the Engine Control Module.
 However, newer cars are starting to have more than the ECU responding to OBD2 requests.
 Most cars with automatic transmission have Transmission Control Module (TCM) available for example.
 There can be also other controllers depending on the manufacturer and model.

 Our desktop software has had the support for multiple control units for ages but with the last update we brought the support to the mobile versions too.
 As with all mobile version updates, this update is completely free for all of our existing customers using the app in these platforms.